toliaqat/xenon-wiki/Contributing.md

 Our developer guide has up to date information on how to set up your development environment to build and test xenon as well as a number of topics related to setting things up in different configurations and environments.

+#### A Note about Commit Messages

+After you have made your changes, added the relevant test cases, and made sure they pass, it is time to commit!

+Please observe the following guidelines for writing a comprehensive commit message: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

+See the [Gerrit workflow](Gerrit-workflow) document for a more comprehensive guide to using Git and Gerrit.

 #### Using and Consuming Xenon

 Xenon was built so you can use it.
 It's released under [Apache v2 License](https://github.com/vmware/xenon/raw/master/LICENSE), our Integrators Guide and Tutorials are the place to start for important concepts, documentation, and walkthroughs.